 * Repeated vomiting

 High Altitude Cerebral Edema (HACE)

-HACE is the most serious of the forms of AMS, is caused by a buildup of fluid around the brain.
-The previously mentioned symptoms of mild AMS rapidly worsens, particularly the headache along with slurring of speech and ultimately unconsciousness and death.
+HACE is the most serious of the forms of AMS and is caused by a buildup of fluid around the brain.
+The previously mentioned symptoms of mild AMS rapidly worsen, particularly the headache along with slurring of speech and ultimately unconsciousness and death.
 The advance of the problem can be very rapid and death can occur in 12 hours if treatment is not given in time.

 - Chest pain

 - Cough with plenty of sputum & blood